-Replacement Temporary Sediment Basin
+Temporary Sediment Basin for Filtration

-Choosing the correct BMP or pollution control device for your location can depend on a lot of different factors including available space, the amount of needed sediment control, and various local regulations.
+Answer: Choosing the correct BMP or pollution control device for your location can depend on a lot of different factors including available space, the amount of needed sediment control, and various local regulations.

-In general, dewatering bags are a favorite for construction sites and have frequently been used in projects to help filter out silt and sediment before it flows into a drain.
+In general, Dewatering Bags are a favorite for construction sites and have frequently been used in projects to help filter out silt and sediment before it flows into a drain.
 They are designed to retain silt and sediment that enters the bag, while still allowing clean water to flow out.

 If you do connect the sediment laden water directly to the dewatering bag, this system might be able to work in your location.
 Through this connection, bags would then be in contact with all the water that is flowing from your systems, and would allow the sediment and harmful materials within your system to be appropriately filtered out.

-Standard Sizing for the Dewatering Bag
+Standard Dewatering Bag Sizing

 - 6' x 6'